New Xade

 New Xade is a village located in the central part of the Ghanzi District of Botswana.
-The population was 1,690 in 2021 census.
+The population was 1,614 in the 2022 census.
+It was built as a government resettlement camp for the forced relocation of San peoples from the Central Kalahari Game Reserve. beginning in 1997.
+New Xade is located an hour's drive east of Ghanzi, the nearest town.

 A Relocation Settlement

 In 1997, 1739 San (Bushmen) and other residents of the CKGR (including the Bakgalagadi) were relocated from the Central Kalahari Game Reserve by the Botswana government as part of the largest resettlement program ever undertaken in the country.
 1239 of these relocated to Kg’oesakene (New Xade) and 500 to Kaudwane, outside the southern border of the CKGR in the Kwaneng district.
 The former settlement, intended to be named Kg'oesakene, meaning “looking for life”, by the residents, has come to be known by its administrative name, New Xade.
 A further resettlement of Central Kalahari residents took place in 2002.
 The government justified the relocation in order to conserve natural resources, provide services such as healthcare and education in a more practical manner, and to promote community development amongst the San.
 New Xade is located about 100 km from Ghanzi, the district capital, and 70 km from Xade, the former settlement in the CKGR for most of the residents.
 Although the residents were compensated for material possessions such as their huts, livestock and any other infrastructure they left behind, former Xade residents received no monetary remuneration or entitlement to the land they left behind.
 They did, however, receive plots in the newly created New Xade.